-ADX Commodity Technical Analysis and ADX Trading Signals
+ADX Commodity Analysis and ADX Trading Signals

 Created by J. Welles Wilder

-This a momentum indicator used to determine the strength of a commodities price trend: it is derived from the DMI - Directional Movement Index which has two lines.
+This a momentum indicator used to determine the strength of a price trend: it is derived from the DMI - Directional Movement Index which has two lines.

 +DI - Positive Directional Movement Index